virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** I was a Backstreet Boys fan.

 **Dave:** NSYNC is like, it's from the end of their first names.
-I think like the last letter of each of their first names is part of N SYNC.
+I think like the last letter of each of their first names is part of 'NSYNC'.

 **Omnia:** Well, that worked out for them.
 Okay.